a-b-street/abstreet/docs/dev.md

     map
   - `cargo run ../data/system/scenarios/caphill/weekday_typical_traffic_from_psrc.bin`
     starts with a scenario (which is tied to a certain map)
+  - `cargo run -- --challenge=trafficsig/tut2` starts on a particular challenge.
+    See the list of aliases by passing in a bad value here.
   - `cargo run ../data/player/saves/montlake/no_edits_unnamed/00h00m20.3s.bin`
     restores an exact simulation state.
 Savestates are found in debug mode (**Control+D**) -- they're probably confusing for the normal player